KDE/kde-builder/doc/kdesrc-buildrc/conf-options-table.md

 Use this option to specify what flags to pass to CMake when creating the build system for the module.
-When this is used as a global option, it is applied to all modules that this script builds.
+When this is used as a global option, it is applied to all modules that KDE Builder builds.
 When used as a module option, it is added to the end of the global options.
 This allows you to specify common CMake options in the global section.

-This option does not apply to qt (which does not use CMake).
-Use [configure-flags](#conf-configure-flags) instead.

 If a valid generator is specified among the listed options it will override the value of [cmake-generator](#conf-cmake-generator).
 Invalid (unsupported)